Argentina

 Links of interest:

 In Argentina, water availability exceeds demand.
-However, that is not very good news as 11% of the population currently lacks running water and many thousands waste it for no reason, says a study by Green Cross Argentina.
-Although the same research shows that there have been substantial improvements, the truth is that the challenges are numerous.
-Among some of the difficulties the researchers identify the following problems:
+However, this isn't very good news, as currently, 11% of the population lacks running water and many thousands waste it for no reason, according to a study conducted by Green Cross Argentina.
+While the same research shows substantial improvements, the challenges are numerous.
+Among some difficulties, the researchers identify the following:

-• Contamination with agricultural chemicals, sewage and industrial effluents.
+Contamination with agricultural chemicals, wastewater and industrial effluents.